Sexual violence prevention and support

 - Responsibility for sexual violence statistics: Maintain non-identifying annual data on disclosures and reports on any incidents of sexual violence on campus.

-In all cases of reported sexual violence, including referral by a third party, the University will discharge its duty of care by establishing the extent of any reported and identified breaches of its misconduct policies and thereafter by entering into a process of formal risk assessment to reduce the risk of future harm.
+In all cases of reported sexual violence, the University will discharge its duty of care by establishing the extent of any reported and identified breaches of its misconduct policies and thereafter by entering into a process of formal risk assessment to reduce the risk of future harm.
 This will consider the potential risks to the individual, their peers and the organisation.
 The University will take affirmative action to mitigate risks where sexual violence may be involved.
 This process is separate from disciplinary action.

 The University recognises that it is not placed to undertake a criminal investigation.
 It will, however, cooperate fully with any associated police investigation and subsequent legal proceedings.
 The University may also establish separate disciplinary proceedings where such measures are indicated by the behaviours and circumstances.
 The University will not undertake any investigations or actions which may confound any police investigation.
 Hence, disciplinary action may run in parallel to risk assessment processes, but in the event of police investigation, University disciplinary proceedings will normally be placed on hold.
 In that event, the process of risk assessment may continue despite the police investigation because the University feels that this is a reasonable and proportionate way of discharging its duty of care to all concerned.